-The Society is related to the Coast Conservation Endowment Fund Foundation (the "Foundation") as all of the directors of the Society are also directors of the Foundation.
+The Society is related to the Coast Conservation Endowment Fund Foundation (the "Foundation") and the Coastal Indigenous Prosperity Society (the "Indigenous Prosperity Society") as all the directors of the Society are also directors of the Foundation and the Indigenous Prosperity Society.
 The Foundation is a registered charity incorporated under the Societies Act (British Columbia).
 The purpose of the Foundation is to fund stewardship and resource management initiatives in the central and northern coastal regions of British Columbia and Haida Gwaii in collaboration with First Nations.
+The Indigenous Prosperity Society is a not-for-profit organization under the Income Tax Act.
+Its purpose is to support the transition to a more sustainable and equitable conservation-based economy with self-determined projects by Nations in the central and northern coastal regions of British Columbia and Haida Gwaii.

 The net assets and results from operations of the Foundation have not been included in these financial statements.
-A financial summary as at and for the year ended December 31, 2023 is as follows:
+A financial summary as at and for the year ended December 31, 2024 is as follows: